 Equity investments comprising less than 10% of the investee company's capital are classified as 'financial assets at fair value through profit or loss'.
 None of the equity securities carried by the Group are listed on an exchange and there is no readily available active market.
-These unquoted securities are carried at fair value, with fair value movement being in the Income Statement.
+These unquoted securities are carried at fair value, with fair value movement being in the Statement of Profit or Loss.